tmchilvers/Video-Game-Database/README.md

 # VideoGameDatabase
-Designed by Jonathan Bahm and Tristan Chilvers. <br/>
+Designed by Tristan Chilvers and Jonathan Bahm. <br/>
 There is also a PNG of the schema to help visualize the database

 ## Install JavaFX